saeyslab/spotless-benchmark/README.md

 ‼ Metric calculation is only possible with an rds file following the [synthvisium object structure](#synthvisium-object-structure) (see `unit-test/test_sp_data.rds`).

 ### *generate_and_run*: generating and benchmarking your own synthetic datasets
-`generate_and_run` takes two single-cell Seurat objects, one to generate the synthetic data (`params.synvis.sc_input`) and one to use as input in deconvolution methods (`params.sc_input`).
+`generate_and_run` takes two single-cell objects, one to generate the synthetic data (`params.synvis.sc_input`) and one to use as input in deconvolution methods (`params.sc_input`).
 It uses our *synthvisium* tool to generate synthetic data by running `subworkflows/data_generation/generate_data.nf`.
 You can generate the data only (synthetic datasets will be copied to `params.outdir.synvis`) or run the whole pipeline immediately after.
 ```
 # Only generate data
 nextflow run subworkflows/data_generation/generate_data.nf -profile <profile_name> -params-file synthvisium_params.yaml